yeahgo/Are-you-hungry-team-13/README.md

 **Data Acquisition**:

- * Use "Yelp Restaurant Info Scraper.ipynb" to get search urls and scrape information for restaurants with different cuisine type from Yelp webiste.
+ * Use "Yelp Restaurant Info Scraper.ipynb" to get search urls and scrape information for restaurants with different cuisine types from Yelp webiste.
 The script iterates through all locations in NYC.
  * After getting the csv for each cuisine type, we use "Dataframe Cleaner.ipynb" to clean and merge all the csv files into a final dataframe.

      We use this final dataframe (final_df.csv) as our database.